open5e/open5e/source/monsters/tome-of-beasts/R/rotting-wind.rst

 maximum decreases by 10 (3d6) for every 24 hours that elapse.
 If the curse reduces the target’s hit point maximum to 0, the target dies and its body turns to dust.
-The curse lasts until removed by the remove curse spell or comparable magic.
+The curse lasts until removed by the :ref:`srd:remove-curse` spell or comparable magic.